szczyglis-dev/py-gpt/docs/source/modes.rst

    :width: 800

-Text Completion
+Completion
 ---------------
-This advanced mode provides in-depth access to a broader range of capabilities offered by Large Language Models (LLMs).
+This mode provides in-depth access to a broader range of capabilities offered by Large Language Models (LLMs).
 While it maintains a chat-like interface for user interaction, it introduces additional settings and functional richness beyond typical chat exchanges.
 Users can leverage this mode to prompt models for complex text completions, role-play dialogues between different characters, perform text analysis, and execute a variety of other sophisticated tasks.
 It supports any model provided by the OpenAI API as well as other models through ``Langchain``.

 Similar to chat mode, on the right-hand side of the interface, there are convenient presets.
 These allow you to fine-tune instructions and swiftly transition between varied configurations and pre-made prompt templates.